 Hall Place is a Grade I listed Tudor mansion, built for a former Lord Mayor of London in 1537 and is located within 65 acres of stunning award winning gardens.
-It has recently undergone major restoration and the venue hosts a wide programme of events, art activities, concerts and theatre in the house and gardens.
+The venue hosts a wide programme of events, art activities, concerts and theatre in the house and gardens.
 Several rooms are available to hire for meetings and events, including the Great Hall and Great Chamber, which are also licensed for civil wedding ceremonies.

 Bexley Heritage Trust runs a popular education and outreach service and organised activities during the school holidays.
-More details about Hall Place and events can be found in Related Links on the right, while a range of views of the house and gardens can be downloaded under Related Media.
+More details are available at Hall Place and Gardens and Hall Place events calendar, while a range of views of the house and gardens is available as a PDF under related downloads.

 Finding Hall Place

 Hall Place is located just off the A2, 5 miles from Junction 2 of the M25.
 It is just a fifteen minute walk from Bexley Rail Station and is well served by local bus routes which stop nearby.
-See the map under Related Links for more information.
+See the map for more information.

-Entry to the historic house at Hall Place costs £7 for Adults, £5 for under 16s/concessions, and £20 for a family (2 adults and up to three children).
+Entry to the historic house at Hall Place costs £8 for Adults, £6 for under 16s/concessions, and £24 for a family (two adults and up to three children).

 If you Gift Aid your ticket, it will be valid for unlimited repeat visits within a 12-month period.

-Last admission is thirty minutes before closing time.
+- Last admission to the house and last orders in the cafe is thirty minutes before closing time

-The Hall Place gardens are one of only a handful of sites in the country to have won the Civic Trust's Green Flag award for eleven successive years and also have Green Heritage Site status.
+The Hall Place gardens are one of only a handful of sites in the country to have won the Civic Trust's Green Flag award every year since the award was introduced and also have Green Heritage Site status.

 Visitors can experience a wide range of spectacular gardens all on one site - from a stunning topiary called the Queen's Beasts, planted to mark the coronation of Queen Elizabeth II to rose and herb gardens.
 There is also a plant nursery with display gardens, model gardens and a sub-tropical plant house where you can see bananas ripening in mid-winter!